SciML/SciMLDocs/docs/src/getting_started/first_simulation.md

 plot(p1,p2,layout=(2,1))
 ```

-## Step by Step Solution
+## Step-by-Step Solution

 ### Step 1: Install and Import the Required Packages

-To do this tutorial we will need a few components:
+To do this tutorial, we will need a few components:

 * [ModelingToolkit.jl, our modeling environment](https://docs.sciml.ai/ModelingToolkit/stable/)
 * [DifferentialEquations.jl, the differential equation solvers](https://docs.sciml.ai/DiffEqDocs/stable/)